frawa/bomlint/README.md

 ```
 // in root package.json
 "scripts" {
-    "bomlint": "bomlint package.json ./core/package.json ./sample/package.json",
+    "bomlint": "bomlint check package.json ./core/package.json ./sample/package.json",
 },
 ```

-`bomlint` also checks for "conflicting" dependencies in your package.json files.
+`bomlint` also checks for "conflicting" dependencies in your `package.json` files.
 It looks for dependencies declared more than once, with different versions :

 ```